New York Mets: Uniform color and design

 Currently, the Mets wear an assortment of uniforms.

-The home uniforms are white with blue pinstripes and feature "Mets" in blue script with an orange outline across the chest, and block letter player names and numbers also in blue with an orange outline.
+The home uniforms are white with blue pinstripes and feature "Mets" in blue script with an orange outline across the chest, block letter player names and numbers also in blue with an orange outline and a sleeve patch with the team logo.
 The uniforms are paired with a blue cap featuring an "NY" logo in orange, plus blue undersleeves, belts and socks.

-The gray road jerseys feature a radially-arched "NEW YORK" in Tiffany-style letters across the chest, block letter player numerals and names in blue outlined in orange, and blue placket and sleeve piping.
+The road uniforms, introduced in its current form in 2025, are gray with blue, orange and blue stripes on the collar, sleeves and pants and feature a radially-arched "NEW YORK" in Tiffany-style letters across the chest in blue outlined in orange, block letter player numerals and names also in blue outlined in orange and the team logo patch.
 Like the home uniforms, the road grays are worn with the same blue caps, undersleeves, belts and socks.

-The blue alternate uniform, introduced in 2012, features the "Mets" script and block lettering and numbers in orange with white outline, and orange piping.
-The blue alternates are worn with a secondary blue cap featuring the "NY" logo in orange trimmed in white.

-The black alternate uniform, introduced in its current form in 2022, is a modified version of the uniform worn from 1998 to 2012 and reintroduced for Friday home games in 2021.
-The lettering is blue with white trim and orange drop shadows, lacked the blue piping of the previous iteration, and has the primary logo (sans black) on the left sleeve.
-The set is worn with an alternate black cap featuring the "NY" logo in blue trimmed in white with orange drop shadows.
-Belts and socks worn with it are also black.
-Both the blue and black alternate uniforms are worn with plain white pants with blue piping.
+The black alternate home jersey, introduced in its current form in 2024, is a modified version of the one worn from 1998 to 2012 and reintroduced for Friday home games in 2021.
+They feature the "Mets" script and the block letter player names and numbers in blue outlined in orange and the team logo patch.
+The set is worn with an alternate black cap featuring the "NY" logo in blue trimmed in orange.
+Belts, undersleeves and socks worn with it are also black.
+The black alternate home jerseys are worn with plain white pants with blue piping.

+The blue alternate road jersey, introduced in 2025, features a pullover jersey with "New York" in script across the chest and block letter player names and numbers in blue with orange outline, with blue, orange and blue stripes on the collar and sleeves and the team logo patch.
+The blue alternate road jerseys are worn with the same road gray pants with blue, orange and blue stripes and with the blue caps, undersleeves, belts and socks.

+The dark gray City Connect jersey with black and purple accents was introduced in 2024.
+The uniform contains the "NYC" wordmark in black patterned after the team's road uniform, along with black pinstripes and a black subway token patch containing the purple "NY" logo.
+The dark gray cap features the "NY" logo in black trimmed in white, along with a silhouette of the Queensboro Bridge.
+The purple color was inspired by the 7 Line that runs to Citi Field.

 The Mets' standard blue batting helmet, with the "NY" in metallic orange, is currently used for games worn with the primary home, road and blue alternate jerseys.
-A black alternate helmet is used in games with the black jerseys.
+A black alternate helmet is used in games with the black jerseys, and a dark gray alternate helmet is paired with the City Connect jerseys.